-Not much in life is free, but freemium' ― a business model offering basic services for free, while charging a premium for more advanced features ― is exactly that, making it ideal for small firms on a budget.
-Many companies offer freemium business services, so we’ve picked out five of the best for you
+Few things in life are free, but 'freemium' - a business model offering basic services for free, while charging a premium for more advanced features - is exactly that, making it ideal for small firms on a budget.
+Many companies offer freemium business services, and we've picked out five of the best for you

 1. Customer relationship management (CRM)

 This award-winning CRM system has won plaudits for its easy-to-use format which gives you everything you need to manage your interaction with customers, prospects and sales.

 The free option offers two main functions - a phone log and contact with clients is displayed chronologically, while its sales pipeline tool means you can map out and analyse future business prospects over the next three months.

 As your business grows, you can upgrade to the Premium or Enterprise editions, which start from £5 a month.

 With millions of users, Dropbox is one of the giants of cloud storage - and it’s easy to understand why.
 This service allows you to store up to 2GB worth of files and documents for free.
 You can also share files with colleagues without the need to send attachments by email.
 It's ideal for project work and sharing all sorts of data.

 Any file you save to Dropbox instantly saves to your computer, smartphone and the Dropbox website, meaning you can work on the move.
 If you refer new users, you’ll earn free space too.

 For extra storage space, upgrades are available from around £10 a month.

 Want to keep in touch with your customers via regular email newsletters?
 MailChimp could be the solution.